Mohammad Aizaz Sohail: Mughal-E-Funk

 Mohammad Aizaz has performed at a number of places with the South-Asian Funk Fusion Band called Mughal-E-Funk.
 Performing at True Brew Studios, Levi's Live and the Governor House Sindh at British Council's 70th Birthday to name a few.

 Mekaal Hassan Band

 Mohammad Aizaz Sohail has also performed with the Lux Style Awards winning Mekaal Hassan Band as a featured vocalist in their recent tour and shows.

 Amezish

-Mohammad Aizaz recently formed a band by the name of Amezish with Waleed Attique who is a bassist to many renowned names in our industry like the Mekaal Hassan Band, Shiraz Uppal and Asrar to name a few.
-Also Lala Ahsan who is a drummer to Badnaam (band) who were the runners up in Pepsi Battle Of Bands.
-Their music is aimed at fusing Eastern and Western in a very different way as opposed to other fusion bands.
-Their debut track Lalit was well received by the masses and people from our industry.
+Mohammad Aizaz recently formed a band by the name of Amezish with Waleed Attique, who is a bassist to Mekaal Hassan Band, Shiraz Uppal and Asrar, and Lala Ahsan, who is a drummer to Badnaam (band) who were the runners-up in Pepsi Battle Of Bands.